-Do toys have a negative impact on a girl’s self esteem?
+Do toys have a negative impact on a girl’s self-esteem?
 These are the kinds of questions that were asked at the Building Our Future Conferences in New York (in conjunction with Women and Toys) and in Nuremberg (in conjunction with the Spielwarenmesse).
-The theme for conference was “Girls and Toys” and we aggressively questioned generally accepted notions of toys and gender.
+The theme for the conference was “Girls and Toys,” and we aggressively questioned generally accepted notions of toys and gender.

 Is Pink A Girl’s Color?

 The idea for the conference arose from an interchange at a previous year’s meeting.
 At that occasion, some of our female participants were passionate in their belief that the toys sold to girls were too much about nurturance and as a result failed to challenge females in the way that boy’s toys challenge males.
 They felt strongly that the toys that girls played with as children limited them as adult women in the courses of study they pursued and the professions they chose.
 In fact, some felt that this was a major reason that women did not enter the sciences or engineering to the degree that men did.

 Did everyone agree?
 Certainly not.
 There were others who felt that girls were by nature nurturing creatures and that the toy industry was simply providing them with the toys they wanted.

 Do The Toys That Girls Play With As Children Have An Impact On The Choices They Make As Adult Women?